 That's the mob, the biggest contributors to the Democratic radical socialists that would destroy the country if they ever do their new Green Deal madness.

-Man, time flies when you haven't fun.
+Man, time flies when you're having fun.

-All right, tonight, Hannity 9 Eastern Fox News Channel, Judge Janine.
+All right, tonight, Hannity, 9 Eastern Fox News Channel, Judge Janine.

-Oh, you're gonna love this story.
+Oh, you're going to love this story.